I'm a provider

 Also, see the Heart Transplant medical policy.

-POLICYThe measurement of volatile organic compounds with the Heartsbreath test to assist in the detection of grade 3 heart transplant rejection is considered investigational.
+POLICYThe measurement of volatile organic compounds to assist in the detection of moderate grade 2R/grade 3 heart transplant rejection is considered investigational.

 The use of peripheral blood genetic profiling tests in the management of patients after heart transplantation, including, but not limited to, the detection of acute heart transplant rejection or heart transplant graft dysfunction is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-POLICY GUIDELINESThe U.S. Food and Drug Administration (FDA) has indicated that the Heartsbreath test is only for use as an aid in the diagnosis of grade 3 (now known as grade 2R) heart transplant rejection in patients who have received heart transplants within the preceding year and who have had endomyocardial biopsy within the previous month.
+The U.S. Food and Drug Administration (FDA) has indicated that the Heartsbreath® test is only for use as an aid in the diagnosis of grade 3 (now known as grade 2R) heart transplant rejection in patients who have received heart transplants within the preceding year and who have had endomyocardial biopsy within the previous month.

 POLICY HISTORY3/31/2005: Approved by Medical Policy Advisory Committee (MPAC)